 What is meant by evaluation or judgement?

-Here you decide the strengths and weaknesses of a text.
+This is where you decide the strengths and weaknesses of a text.
 This is usually based on specific criteria.
-Evaluating requires an understanding of not just the content of the text, but also an understanding of a text’s purpose, the intended audience and why it is structured the way it is.
+Evaluating requires an understanding of not just the content of the text, but also an understanding of a text’s purpose, the intended audience, and why it is structured the way it is.

 What is meant by analysis?